 - Set your camera to Manual mode

-- Set your ISO to 100 or the lowest your camera will allow.
+- Set your ISO to 100 or the lowest setting your camera allows.

-Now, looking through the camera, roll the shutter speed so the exposure level indicator goes to ‘0’ on the exposure scale at the bottom of the screen.
-Without a filter, you may not get lower than 1/15th sec. or even that low on a sunny day.
+Now, looking through the camera, roll the shutter speed so that the exposure level indicator reads ‘0’ on the exposure scale at the bottom of the screen.
+Without a filter, you may not get lower than 1/15th of a second, or even that low on a sunny day.
 This is why a neutral density filter is so important.

-Step 5: Set your Camera on a 2-second timer or use your shutter release to expose the image.
+Step 5: Set your camera to a 2-second timer or use your shutter release to take the image.
 Evaluate the image.
 If your image has hot spots (areas of overexposed white spots), adjust your shutter speed and test again until it is just right.
 Remember, the darker the filter, the longer the exposure, and the milky flow looks better.
 Be sure to read about filters if you are not familiar with them.